Our pricing.

 These prices are based on 1 hour print duration and excluding VAT for Polyma Core customers.
 Prices will increase based on print duration.

-Polyma Support customers receive discounts on these prices.
+Polyma Support customers receive 30% discounts on all displayed prices.
 See the store for more information.

 What affects the pricing?